-Using IR Distance Sensors with Bela
+Using Distance Sensors with Bela

 To finish this section on sensors we will look at how we can sense distance using ultrasound.

 Distance sensors can allow you to detect how far away an object is by sending out an ultrasonic signal and measuring the time it takes for that signal to return.
 The particular sensor that we’ll focus on in this example is the HC-SR04 Ultrasonic Ranging Module which can detect objects between 2cm to 400cm depending on the settings.

 The sensor consists of two main parts, the transmitter and receiver (marked T and R) and the circuitry necessary to operate them.
 The principle of operation is very similar to sonar and to how bats navigate space without sight.
 Every few milliseconds a high frequency series of pulses are sent from the transmitter.
 The receiver then checks for any reflections of the original signal.
 Through a simple calculation involving the speed of sound it is possible to understand how far away the reflecting object is.

 The HC-SR04 distance sensor has 4 pins in total.
 VCC should be connected to 5V and GND to a ground pin.
 The TRIG pin is used to tell the sensor to produce the pulse and so will be connected to a digital out (digital 11).
 ECHO is where we’ll receive the output from the receiver and so should be connected to a digital input (digital 12) but via a voltage divider to lower the overall voltage.
 This require two resistors connected as shown below: 1K and 2.2K Ohms.